voicu/ravelo-cms/docs/start.md

 * PATCH version when you make backwards-compatible bug fixes.

 Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

+# Attach remote degugger

+If you are using Visual Studio Code, you will find that we already have a configuration called `Attach debugger to docker container` which will allow you to place breakpoints throughout the API.